 Caitlin Corkins (2008) has a new position as the Tax Credits and Grants Coordinator for the Vermont Division for Historic Preservation in Montpelier, Vermont.
 Previously, she worked for Historic New England.

-Devin Colman (2006) has been promoted by the Vermont Division for Historic Preservation to the position of State Architectural Historian.
+Devin Colman (2006) has been promoted to the position of State Architectural Historian by the Vermont Division for Historic Preservation in Montpelier, Vermont.

 Masonry Conservation Guest Lecture

 Architectural conservator, Lucas Harmon, presented a guest lecture on methods and materials used for repointing historic masonry in a spring 2012 Architectural Conservation I class at UVM.
 The lecture included a hands-on demonstration of specialized procedures for slacking traditional quicklime and for using it to make custom-mixed lime-and-sand mortars.
 After graduating from the University of Vermont Historic Preservation Program in 2011, Luke Harmon has been working with the National Park Service and with firms that specialize in the conservation of historic buildings.

 UVM graduate students in the fall 2011 HP 206: Researching Historic Structures and Sites course, have published a web site called the University Green Area Heritage Study that includes the findings of their research on the history of buildings and sites located in the University Green area of Burlington, Vermont.
 The historical research, photography, writing, and web page development for this class project was completed during the fall 2011 semester.